lelouvincx/dotfiles/README.md

 - [The Fuck](https://github.com/nvbn/thefuck): an error correction for console commands
 - [Command-not-found](https://github.com/Tarrasch/zsh-command-not-found): provides suggested packages to be installed

-For more zsh plugins, [visit here](https://github.com/unixorn/awesome-zsh-plugins)
+For more zsh plugins, [visit here](https://github.com/unixorn/awesome-zsh-plugins).

 ## Tmux
-Version: 3.2a or higher
+Version: 3.2a or higher.

 I customized from [.tmux](https://github.com/gpakosz/.tmux), you can separately clone this repo and use it for your own.

 ## Neovim
-Version: 0.7.0 or higher
+Version: 0.7.0 or higher.

 - [Vim-plug](https://github.com/junegunn/vim-plug): a minimalist vim plugin manager
 - [NeoSolarized](https://github.com/overcache/NeoSolarized): color scheme